Who bears the burden of federal excise taxes?

 An excise tax also increases the price of the taxed good or service relative to the prices of all other goods and services.
-While the price of the taxed item rises, the prices of all other items may either remain unchanged, as the overall price level rises, or may fall slightly if the price level remains unchanged.
+While the price of the taxed item rises, the prices of all other items may either remain unchanged as the overall price level rises or fall slightly if the price level remains unchanged.

-This still leaves open the issue of the timing of the tax burden—that is, whether the burden is assigned when income is earned or when it is consumed.
+This still leaves open the timing of the tax burden—that is, whether the burden is assigned when income is earned or when it is consumed.
 Some distributional analyses follow the latter approach and distribute excise taxes in proportion to current levels of consumption.
 Alternative analyses assign the burden based on current income.
 Under the income-based approach, one can think of excise taxes as a reduction in purchasing power at the point income is earned.
 Of course, if all households fully consumed their income in each year, the two methods would yield identical results.

 The Urban-Brookings Tax Policy Center distributes the burden of an excise tax when income is earned, taking into account the “offset” and the relative price effect.
 The US Department of the Treasury’s Office of Tax Analysis, as described in Cronin (1999), distributes excise taxes in the same manner.
 The Joint Committee on Taxation and the Congressional Budget Office, however, distribute the entire burden of excises in proportion to consumption of the taxed goods and services.